Bosabom/ShoppingBasket/README.md

 ## Notes

 - If the server uses EF Core migrations at startup, ensure the target database exists and the connection string in `appsettings.json` (or environment variables) is correct.

+## Run the client from the command line

-- For front-end development, run the client separately (see project README or package.json in `shoppingbasket.client`) and configure a proxy (e.g. Vite) to the server URL above if needed
+- For front-end development, run the client separately (if it wasn't run with server) (see project README or package.json in `shoppingbasket.client`) and configure a proxy (e.g. Vite) to the server URL above if needed

-cd path/to/shoppingbasket.client
+1. Open a terminal and change to the server project folder:
+   - `cd path/to/shoppingbasket.client`
-npm install
+2. Run npm install:
-npm run dev

-npx cypress open
+   - `npm install`
+3. Build the project:
+   - `npm run dev`

+## Run integration tests (e2e)

+- From solution or test project folder:
+  - `npx cypress open`
   # or headless:

-npx cypress run
+  - `npx cypress run`